Quake death toll at 56 as Indonesia struggles with string of disasters

 East Java's Semeru mountain erupted late on Saturday, but there have been no reports of casualties or evacuations.

-Dwikorita said extreme weather and other “multi-dangers” of hydrometeorology are forecast in the coming weeks. — Reuters
+Dwikorita said extreme weather and other "multi-dangers" of hydrometeorology are forecast in the coming weeks.
+(Reporting by Stanley Widianto; Editing by Himani Sarkar)